Mural Arts Philadelphia: History

 Since 2001 the Mural Arts Program has been headquartered in the former home and studio of the painter Thomas Eakins at 1727-29 Mount Vernon Street in the Spring Garden section of Philadelphia.

 During the 2001–2004 Neighborhood Transformation Initiative, the Mural Arts Program painted more than 600 murals around Philadelphia.

 In 2004, the murals painted by the program were on average the height of a three-story row house and 35 ft wide.
 The average cost of each mural was $10,000–$15,000, including artists' commissions and supplies.

 In February 2006, the city of Watertown, New York, asked Jane Golden to speak in hopes of creating a similar program in their community.
 In 2007, Prince Charles and his wife Camilla visited the Donald Gensler mural Reading: A Journey, at 40th and Penns Grove Streets.
 The visit was intended to demonstrate how the murals have inspired regeneration in the West Philadelphia neighborhood.
 Prince Charles was interested in creating a similar project in London.

 In 2014 the Mural Arts Program celebrated its 30th anniversary with the book "Philadelphia Mural Arts @30" and an exhibition at the Pennsylvania Academy of the Fine Arts.

 In 2016, the organization was renamed Mural Arts Philadelphia.

 In 2017, the program worked with Monument Lab to produce several works of public art in Philadelphia.

+In 2024, Mural Arts celebrated its 40th anniversary, when including the foundational days of PAGN, exploring the theme "Roots & Reimagination."